Sri Lanka Discovery

 Day 5 - Horton Plains - visit the National Park

-An early start for a hike across the Horton Plains National Park to the famous, and aptly named, World’s End, where the plains abruptly drop over 1,000 metres to lush forests below; a truly awe-inspiring sight.
-We’ll also have plenty of opportunities to discover the region’s fantastic flora and fauna, and take in the beautiful Baker’s Falls.
-Afternoon return to Nuwara Eliya with time at leisure to explore the town’s architecture or take a walk in Victoria Park.
+An early start for a hike across the Horton Plains National Park to the famous, and aptly named, World’s End, where the plains abruptly drop over 1,000 metres to lush forests below.
+We’ll also have plenty of opportunities to discover the region’s fantastic flora and fauna and take in the beautiful Baker’s Falls with an afternoon return to Nuwara Eliya and time at leisure to explore the town’s architecture or take a walk in Victoria Park.

 Overnight: Nuwara Eliya Transport: Minibus, Walk, Meals: B, L,

 Day 6 - Hill Country - slow train to Kandy